Korvinson/WhatsAppSender/readme.md

 Exceptions are not handled properly.

-## Things I'm Working on

- - CSV File instead of text File
- - Betterment of UI

 You need to have a text file with all your contact (separated by line) in following format
 ```
 1XXXXXXXXXX